arkivanov/parcelize-darwin/README.md

 There is no proper IDE support at the moment.
 So `Parcelable` classes in the `iosMain` source set are highlighted as incomplete, but the code still compiles just fine.
 There are no IDE errors in the `commonMain` source set.

-### Tests as using examples
+### Tests as usage examples

-Some tests can be found [here](https://github.com/arkivanov/kotlin-parcelize-darwin/blob/master/tests/src/iosTest/kotlin/com/arkivanov/parcelize/darwin/tests/ParcelizeTest.kt).
+Some tests can be found [here](https://github.com/arkivanov/parcelize-darwin/blob/master/tests/src/darwinTest/kotlin/com/arkivanov/parcelize/darwin/tests/ParcelizeTest.kt).

 ## Author